Why Your Smartphone Is Destroying Your Life

 First, let me be clear: Taking back control need NOT include tossing your smartphone in the ocean or having a smartphone destruction party (though secretly, I really want to throw one of those).
 Rather, it starts with acknowledging the reality of the incriminating data against your current use patterns and changing your habits and practices through actionable steps and enforced rules.

-For the rest of you who did not give birth to me, here are the ways I have personally designed a healthier relationship with my smartphone.
+For those of you who did not give birth to me, here are the ways I have personally designed a healthier relationship with my smartphone.
 I’m not bragging about my practices and I’m no technology saint.
 This is a work in progress, I definitely slip up and spiral into scrolling hell, and these rules and strategies are constantly evolving.
 But I DO notice a difference as a result of my implementation of each of them, and so I think they’re worth sharing:

 - Delete select social media apps: I recently decided to delete the Instagram and Facebook apps from my phone.
 I now only use Facebook from my computer — something I rarely do anyway.
-(I do, however, have Facebook messenger on my phone, as it is a popular texting app for my international friends; though I personally prefer to use iMessage or Whatsapp, as I don’t want Facebook to have a record of my conversations, which they can convert to data and in turn strategically market to me.)
+(I do, however, have Facebook messenger on my phone, as it is a popular texting app for my international friends; though I personally prefer to use iMessage or Whatsapp, as I don’t want Facebook to have a record of my conversations, which they can convert to data and use to strategically market to me.)
 As for Instagram, I now must redownload it every time I want to post on Instagram, which averages a couple of times per week.
 That may seem like an annoyance for some of you, so I’m not saying it’s for everyone.
-But I found myself developing an unsavory habit of killing dead time in the app, scrolling, looking people up, inevitably comparing, judging….
-It didn’t feel good.
+But I found myself developing an unsavory habit of killing dead time in the app, scrolling, looking people up, inevitably comparing, judging… It didn’t feel good.
 So now I redownload and log on to post content and do a brief catch up, then delete again.
 It feels cleaner and healthier and I already mentally feel the difference.

 I did, however, keep Twitter on my phone.
-I appreciate the articles and humor of the accounts I follow, am never tempted to stalk anyone on there, and don’t feel addicted or dirty after using it.
+I appreciate the articles and humor of the accounts I follow, am never tempted to stalk anyone on there, and don’t feel dirty after using it.
 Twitter is a “safe” app for me.
 I know that’s not the case for everyone, so I’ll let you decided which social media apps work for you and which should be deleted (if only to redownload regularly), and then develop your own boundaries and rules about engagement with them.
 But chances are, you need some social media app rules.

-- Turn off notifications: If deleting some apps is too extreme for you, at the very least turn off non-essential notifications: All social media notifications, news notifications, games, etc. Go into your settings > notifications and turn off pings from most of the apps on there.
+- Turn off notifications: If deleting some apps is too extreme for you, at the very least turn off non-essential notifications: All social media notifications, news notifications, games, etc. Go into your settings and turn off pings from most of the apps on there.
 (I keep my calendar and bank alerts on, as well as any messaging, ride sharing, or delivery apps.)
 I also recommend setting your phone email app to refresh manually — not automatically.
 The goal here is that you should have to come to these things; they shouldn’t seek you out.

 - Put away your phone when socializing: This is a big one.
 I’ve long had a rule that my phone stays in my bag and out of sight when I’m with other people.
 The only exception to this is if someone is coming to meet us and I need to keep it out temporarily to coordinate (and once they arrive or the coordination is complete, the phone goes away).
 Sometimes the phone will come out to show a person a photograph or quickly look up a stat, but then it goes back to its place in my bag.
 And as we already established, merely having it facedown on the table is not enough.
 It needs to be out of sight.
 And if it’s in a pocket or bag near me, I like to turn the vibration off and put it fully on silent.

-For the record, I don’t officially require people I’m with to do the same, BUT I greatly appreciate it when they do, am more likely to make time to hang out again, and definitely notice the difference in the depth of our connection and communication when their phone is also put away vs. sitting in front of us, ready to demand their attention at any moment.
+For the record, I don’t officially require people I’m with to do the same, BUT I greatly appreciate it when they do, am more likely to make time to hang out again, and definitely notice the difference in the depth of our connection and communication when their phone is put away vs. sitting in front of us, ready to demand their attention at any moment.
 If you have kids and feel you must always be on call, enable the “Repeat Calls” feature when your phone is on “Do not disturb” and get the best of both worlds (and at least keep it out of sight).

 I promise, no one is so important that they must always be available to any and all phone notifications while with other people.
-And I’ve said this before and will say it again: Your full presence is the greatest gift you can give someone in the age of technology and distraction.
+I’ve said this before and will say it again: Your full presence is the greatest gift you can give someone in the age of technology and distraction.
 Time for some generosity.
-(And while it might seem like a sacrifice on your part, you will reap the rewards, as well.
+(And while it might seem like a sacrifice on your part, you will reap the rewards as well.
 Win/win.)

 I recommend getting an old school alarm clock — mine cost less than $10 on Amazon, folds up super tiny and travels everywhere with me, and lasts for years.
 If you MUST use your smartphone as an alarm clock (I’m trying to imagine why that would be, but I’m sure some people will tell me it’s a necessity) or if you are once again in the “I have kids, I have to be available” category, then again enlist the “repeat calls” feature from above or only allow certain numbers to come through.
 And if possible, put it on airplane mode (‘do not disturb’ will still deliver messages and notifications and you’ll be tempted to steal a glance if you wake up at night).